robinheghan/elm-array-exploration/README.md

 ## Usage

-The collections are API compatible with the similarly named collections in `elm-core`.
+The collections are API compatible with their namesakes in `elm-core`.
-All you have to do is change some `import` statements and some type information.
+All you have to do is change some `import` statements.

-The big difference from the collections in `elm-core` is that equality (`==`) works.

 ## Code shared

 This code makes liberal use of code from `elm-core`.
 The `Set` implementation is more or less the exact same code, the same goes for a lot of documentation comments.

-## Rationale

-There are several reasons why I decided to write this library.
-The biggest of those reasons is that I wanted to learn Elm and the workings of the HAMT data structure, which is heavily used in both Clojure and Scala.
-Another big reason was that `Array` in `elm-core` has some bugs, and that equality is known not to work with `Dict` and `Set`.

 ## Todo